 Click Here for tab for Someone Like You by Adele

-As Adele moved into her second album cycle she consistently blew everyone away once again with her stellar vocal performances that showcased her powerful yet emotive delivery.
-The song was universally praised by both critics and fans and was the best selling single of 2011 and to date has sold over 17 million copies.
+As Adele moved into her second album cycle, she blew everyone away once again with her stellar vocal performances that showcased her powerful yet emotive delivery.
+The song was universally praised by both critics and fans and was the best-selling single of 2011, selling over 17 million copies to date.

 For anyone who wants a change from simply strumming chords, this is a great one to learn.
 It uses what we might call an ‘ostinato’ which is a small, arpeggiated phrase of notes that is repeated as a lower bassline, or bass note, moves around it.
-This gives you the opportunity to play a single note arpeggiated lines but because it’s all kept in a nice small area with very little movement it’s incredibly easy for a beginner to play.
+This gives you the opportunity to play a single-note arpeggiated line, but because it’s all kept in a nice small area with very little movement, it’s incredibly easy for a beginner to play.

 Stand By Me by Ben E. King